YunChunChen/Computer-Architecture/README.md

 # Computer Architecture
-## This repository contains some code implementations and materials of the computer architecture course.
+## This repository contains some code implementations and materials of the `computer architecture` course.

 The programming language will mainly focus on `verilog`.
-However, `assembly code` and `C++` are also included in the homework assignment.
+However, `assembly` and `C++` are also included in the homework assignments.

 ### **\<HW1\>**